znort987/blockparser/README.md

     License:
     --------

-        Entire codebase is in the public domain.
+        Code is in the public domain.